kestrelwp/better-recent-comments/readme.txt

 Options available with the shortcode:

+* `format` - the format of each recent comment.
+This option uses 'placeholders' which are substituted with the actual data when the comments are displayed.
+See the FAQs for details.
 * `number` - the number of comments to display.
 Default: 5 comments
-* `format` - the format of each recent comment.
-This option uses placeholders, e.g. {date}, which are then substituted with the actual data when the comments are displayed.
-This allows you to choose the exact format you want for your recent comments.
-Available placeholders are {avatar}, {author}, {post}, {comment} and {date}.
-The {post} placeholder will display the post title and link to the user's comment below that post.
-Defaults to {author} on {post}: "{comment}" {date}
-* `date_format` - the PHP date format to use.
-Defaults to 'M j, H:i'.
+* `date_format` - the date and time format to use.
+Like WordPress, this uses a PHP date format.
+It defaults to 'M j, H:i'.
 See [this cheat sheet](http://barn2.co.uk/PHP-Date-Format.pdf) for a full list of date and time options.
 * `avatar_size` - the size of the avatar in pixels.
 Only used if you have included {avatar} in your comment format (see 'format' option).
 Default: 50
 * `post_status` - the status of posts to retrieve comments for.
 Defaults to 'publish'.
 Can be any valid status or a comma-separated list of statuses.
 * `excerpts` - set to 'true' to show an excerpt of the comment (limited to 20 words), or 'false' to show the full comment.
 Default: true